Test-Time Alignment for Large Language Models via Textual Model Predictive Control: Experiments

 \subsection{Robustness and Sensitivity Analysis}

-Figure~\ref{fig:iter_trends} illustrates TMPC's robustness and sensitivity on long-form responses (full numerical results are in Appendix~\ref{sec:robustness}).
-As shown in Figure~\ref{fig:longform_grouped}, the framework is insensitive to its core hyperparameter choices; variations in buffer and segment size alter the average reward by less than 0.1 points, with performance consistently remaining superior to other test-time alignment methods.
-Figure~\ref{fig:longform_grouped_2} further tests the framework's robustness to reward model quality.
+Table~\ref{tab:robustness_four_mini} illustrates TMPC's robustness and sensitivity on long-form responses (more numerical results are in Appendix~\ref{app:robustness}).
+As shown in Table~\ref{tab:robustness_four_mini}a), the framework is insensitive to its core hyperparameter choices; variations in buffer and segment size alter the average reward by less than 0.1 points, with performance consistently remaining superior to other test-time alignment methods.
+Table~\ref{tab:robustness_four_mini}b) further tests the framework's robustness to reward model quality.
 Using a weaker reward model has a limited negative impact despite disturbing the optimization direction, while injected reward noise has a much smaller effect.
 We employ GRM~\citep{grm} as the weaker RM, using the \texttt{Ray2333/GRM\_Llama3.1\_8B\_rewardmodel-ft} checkpoint, which achieves 77.54\% validation accuracy.
 This resilience to noise stems from TMPC's subgoal buffer, which progressively filters out low-quality subgoals.
+Table~\ref{tab:robustness_four_mini}(c) evaluates sensitivity to the selection threshold $\alpha$.
+Lowering $\alpha$ to 0 admits low-quality segments early on, causing a slight drop, while increasing $\alpha$ to 5 restricts how easy segments are selected, reducing diversity and partially collapsing TMPC toward Best-of-$N$.
+Nevertheless, TMPC remains stable across a wide range of thresholds because stronger segments eventually overwrite weaker ones in the buffer.
+Table~\ref{tab:robustness_four_mini}(d) reports ablations of TMPC’s two core principles.
+Removing Principle~1 is approximated by disabling hindsight and forcing the buffer into First-In-First-Out mode, which leads to a sharp drop because subgoals are no longer ranked by quality, pushing the optimization in the wrong direction.
+Removing Principle~2 is approximated by minimizing subgoal conditioning (buffer size = 1); we do not remove it entirely, since that would collapse the method into Best-of-$N$, but even this weakened form still produces degradation.

 For paragraph-level MT, we analyze the zh$\rightarrow$en direction to reduce confounds from the base model’s familiarity with specific languages.
-Figure~\ref{fig:translation_grouped} reports iteration-wise performance to illustrate the trend of improvement over time The results show that TMPC performance steadily improves up to three iteration, after which extra iterations lead to a slight decline.
+Figure~\ref{fig:translation_grouped} reports iteration-wise performance.
+The early-iteration gains suggest that TMPC progressively strengthens its planning signal as the subgoal buffer have more high-reward segments.
+The results show that TMPC performance steadily improves up to three iteration, after which extra iterations lead to a slight decline.
 In contrast, reducing TMPC to naive iterative refinement (\texttt{buf=1}, \texttt{seg=1}) yields no initial gains and fails to improve with more iterations, highlighting the importance of TMPC’s two principles.